tensorflow/io/tensorflow_io/bigquery/README.md

 ```

-It also supports reading repeated mode BigQuery column (each field contains array of values).
+It also supports reading BigQuery column with repeated mode (each field contains array of values with primitive type: Integer, Float, Boolean, String, but RECORD is not supported).
 In this case, selected_fields needs be a dictionary in a
 form like

 ```